Headaches vs. Migraines and How to Get Relief

 - Go outside and just walk in the sun, or walk outside to get a little bit of fresh air to try to alleviate the migraines or headaches.

 - Try binaural beats.
-Binaural beats involves putting headphones on and then you have two different wavelengths, and different isometric sounds that are coming in from your left and right ear.
+Binaural beats involves wearing headphones so you're hearing two different wavelengths, and different isometric sounds that are coming in from your left and right ear.
 It’s supposed to stimulate and balance both sides of the brain for more homeostasis and bring you back down to a less excited state.

 - Chew on segments of lemon or citrus.